What is a Forensic Accountant?

-To become a forensic accountant, one should be a certified public accountant (CPA).
+A Forensic Accountant must be a certified public accountant (CPA).
 CPAs will still undergo further education, training, and additional examinations.
-The American Institute for CPAs (AICPA) issues certification for Certified in Financial Forensics to CPAs who successfully completed all AICPA’s qualifying criteria.
-Aside from AICPA, there are also other accounting organizations that issue certification for financial accounting.
+The American Institute for CPAs (AICPA) issues certification for Certified in Financial Forensics to CPAs who successfully complete all AICPA’s qualifying criteria.

 When should I hire a Forensic Accountant?

 Consider the following reasons in hiring for a forensic accountant.